rOpenGov/oldbailey/README.md

 - (optional) `cat`: The term's category.
 - (optional) `term`: The term itself.

 Note: "cat" and "term" must be specified together.
-(In otherwords, a category cannot be specified without a term, and vice-versa.)
+(In other words, a category cannot be specified without a term, and vice-versa.)

 `parse_trials()`
 - (required) `xml_address`: One or more XML addresses.